Glass Onion: A Knives Out Mystery (soundtrack): Composition

 Like the first film, Johnson had written several themes and leitmotifs for several characters in order to "tap into the underlying emotions", and added that their characters do not have separate cues as "there was this whole structure that we could play around with this idea of different characters stealing other character's themes".
 The key to the film score lies in its main theme, with Nathan had opined "There are different character themes that appear for little moments, and as a piece of music, this embodies what the whole theme is about".

 Blanc's (Craig) theme consists of various instruments that expand the palette and canvas of the cue.
 Andi's (Monáe) theme was the centerpiece of the score, as "it anchors a lot of the emotion that happens in the film.
 There's a simple repeating arpeggio that essentially allows a lot of flexibility, and I'm able to use her theme in a number of different ways."
 He further appreciated Monáe's performance, which he called it as "really rewarding to see what Janelle [Monáe] was creating with that character and then to try to land the emotion and variety of that performance in a subtextual way".

 The track "String Quartet in Bb Minor" is a direct relative of the track "Knives Out!
 (String Quartet in G Minor)" from the predecessor as while the sequel is bigger than the first film, Nathan felt exciting to write "another string quartet for this film".
 Without any motive for this, the string quartet begins "at a place of real turmoil for one character in particular, and then kind of explodes in a way that hopefully feels really cathartic to the audience".

 Release

 The soundtrack to the film was announced on November 10, 2022, with a single—the title theme—was released the following day.
-The second single, "Glass Onion (String Quarter in Bb Minor) was released through Vanity Fair on November 18.
+The second single, "Glass Onion (String Quartet in Bb Minor) was released through Vanity Fair on November 18.
 The soundtrack was released on November 25, by Netflix Music.